Fairness in Ranking: A Survey: Score-based Ranking

 \spara{Insights} \cifrank admits \emph{multiple sensitive attributes}, and is specifically designed for intersectional concerns, and so is appropriate when it is important to account for potential discrimination along two or more features.
 The method supports \emph{multinary sensitive attributes}, such as non-binary gender and ethnic group membership.
 The method is concerned with \emph{pre-existing bias} that in turn leads to disparities in outcomes.

-The method focuses on \emph{equality of outcome}, takes the \emph{WAE} worldview, and falls within the framework of \emph{substantive \eop}.
+The method focuses on \emph{equality of outcome} and takes the \emph{WAE} worldview. \revv{Under the assumption that the goal is to equalize opportunity over a lifetime, the method is consistent with \emph{substantive \eop}}.
 It gives the decision maker the flexibility to specify which impacts of which sensitive attribute to mitigate, and which to allow to persist.
 This is done through the mediator mechanism.
-A mediator $X$ may be considered resolving or not; this decision can be made separately for different sensitive attributes, and the relative strengths of causal influences of sensitive attributes on both $X$ and $Y$ can vary, creating potential for explanatory nuance.
-If all mediators are designated as resolving, then the method expresses \emph{Rawlsian \eop}.
-If, however, some or all of the mediators are designated as non-resolving, then the result will be consistent with \emph{luck-egalitarian \eop}.
+A mediator $X$ may be considered resolving or not; this decision can be made separately for different sensitive attributes, and the relative strengths of causal influences of sensitive attributes on both $X$ and $Y$ can vary, creating potential for explanatory nuance. \revv{This method supports fairness interventions that attempt to model what an individuals' qualifications \emph{would have looked like}, in a world where equally talented people have equal prospects of success.
+For this reason, we classify it as Rawls's Fair \eop}.
+Figure~\ref{fig:mind:causal} and Table~\ref{tbl:method-summary_score} summarize our analysis.